-This is when organizations know, or have a gut feel, that things aren’t right.
+This is when organizations know, or have a gut feel, that things aren’t right with their ITSM data.
 But they don’t know what needs to be fixed because they can’t easily point to where the main issues are.
 For example, it’s hard to report “what’s missing.”

 7. Missing Skills, Tools, and Techniques

-These are the seven most-common data-quality management issues we see with our customers.
+These are the seven most common ITSM data-quality management issues we see with our customers.
 There are of course more, plus there are available solutions to the challenges created by these issues.
-Please contact me if you would like to know more about the steps that our customers have taken to improve, and maintain, their ITSM-data quality.
+Please contact me if you would like to know more about our customers’ steps to improve and maintain their ITSM data quality.